s-shanky-k/Automatically-inferring-road-attributes-from-GPS-Trajectories/README.md

 # Automatically Inferring Road Attributes from GPS Trajectories
 A method to automatically derive road attributes by analysing and mining movement trajectories (e.g. GPS trajectories).
 Movement trajectories can be used to automatically derive attribute data in maps.

-The repositary contains code for deriving the average speed, speed limit and whether the road is one-way or two-way.
+The repositary contains code for deriving the **average speed, speed limit and one-way/two-way** attributes of the road.
 The research paper *by Karl van Winden* based of which this code was developed can be found [here](http://doi.org/10.1111/tgis.12186)

 ## Input